Explore UCD

 The UCD School of Chemistry is located in the state-of-the-art UCD O’Brien Centre for Science with world-class facilities in technologies such as X-ray crystallography, nanoparticle characterisation, microanalysis, NMR spectroscopy and Mass Spectrometry.

-We offer two graduate taught programmes in the School (level 9 nfq, credits 90) spanning a large number of topics from the mathematical, materials and physical to the biological.
+We offer two graduate taught programmes in the School (NFQ Level 9, 90 credits) spanning a large number of topics from mathematical, materials and physical chemistry to biochemistry.

 The UCD School of Chemistry has vibrant research in areas such as catalysis and new transformations, bioNano interface, advanced spectroscopy, new materials for magnetic, medicinal, and electronic applications, and carbohydrate chemistry.